6th Annual Charity Golf Tournament

 The Maverick Charity Golf Tournament Proudly Supports:

-Make-A-Wish® Arizona is the founding chapter of Make-A-Wish, granting almost 5,000 wishes (as of Fall 2014) for Arizona wish kids since their first wish, Christopher, in 1980.
-They are dedicated to providing hope, strength and joy not only to their wish kids, but also to their families, communities and all our supporters who help to make a wish a reality.
+Make-A-Wish® Arizona is the founding chapter of Make-A-Wish®, granting over 6,000 wishes to Arizona children since its inception.
+From the first wish to seven year old Christopher, whose wish to be a police officer was granted in 1980, Make-A-Wish® Arizona and its dedicated volunteers have provided hope, strength and joy not only to their wish kids, but to their families, communities and all the supporters who help make a wish a reality.

 The West Valley Mavericks Foundation was born of the imagination and vision of a group of community leaders late in 2012.
 The West Valley Mavericks (or just ‘Mavericks’) is a social club led by gentlemen who believe that the West Valley is an incredible place to live, work, play and support.
 The Mavericks’ charter is to advance charity, culture, community and commerce in the West Valley of Phoenix.
 The group’s membership hails from a diverse set of trades and professions, and includes all manner of backgrounds and philosophies.